What is Redundancy in Employment Law

 For employees, we’re here to protect your rights and ensure you receive the compensation you deserve.
 Whether you need help finding a severance solution, challenging a redundancy decision, or understanding your entitlements, our experienced employment lawyers are ready to assist you.

-If you’re dealing with redundancy, whether as an employer or an employee, don’t hesitate to reach out to Whitten & Lublin for a consultation.
+If you’re dealing with redundancy, whether as an employer or an employee, don’t hesitate to reach out to Whitten & Lublin to start the consultation process.
 We’re in your corner, ready to help you achieve the best possible outcome.
-Contact us today to learn more about how we can assist you.
+Contact us today online or call (416) 640 2667 to learn more about how we can assist you.